rpmuller/ePubs/WP1.md

 with considerable scorn.
 He has been called Bacchic (by Cornford), and regarded as an interpreter of the mysteries (by Pfieiderer).
 I do not think the relevant fragments bear out this view.
 He says, for example:
-"The mysteries practised among men are unholy mysteries."
+"The mysteries practiced among men are unholy mysteries."
 This suggests that he had in mind possible mysteries that would not be "unholy," but would be quite different from those that existed.
 He would have been a religious reformer, if he had not been too scornful